-Haying and burning treatments are designed to consider impacts of biomass removal on pollinators and other grassland species.
+Haying and burning treatments will consider impacts on pollinators and other grassland species.

 Haying and burning will be applied according to best management practices to minimize impacts on pollinators and nesting birds.
 Burning will occur in spring.
 Haying will occur in late summer.
 Haying will only target a portion of the total site area (less than 80 acres, as recommended by best management practices) to maintain cover and floral resources for pollinators throughout the season.

 Outcome Completion Date 1.
-Establish experimental plots and sampling locations Summer 2020 2.
-Complete initial prescribed burning treatments Spring 2020 3.
-Sow seeds for seed addition project Fall 2020, 2021 4.
-Perform haying treatments Fall 2020 through 2023
+Establish experimental plots and sampling locations Summer 2021 2.
+Complete initial prescribed burning treatments Spring 2021 3.
+Sow seeds for seed addition project Fall 2021, 2022 4.
+Perform haying treatments Fall 2021 through 2024